dlang/DIPs/DIPs/DIP1xxx-mvf.md

 There would likely be other breakages in the D ecosystem.

+It may be possible to remove this special case in the future after the solution proposed in this DIP is implemented.
+That is, [as described in the rationale](#lack-of-binary-assignment-operators-for-properties-proliferates-anti-patterns), with the proposed implementation in place, users will no longer need to misuse lvalue `@property` functions to obtain the convenience of binary assignment operators.
+As users convert their lvalue properties to rvalue properties, the occurrences of lvalue properties will decline, potentially enabling the possibility to tolerate a breaking change, removing this special case, and uniting both lvalue properties and rvalue properties under [the general case](#the-general-case).

 ### Special case 3

 If `e1` is a type, and `prop` is a `static` property of that type, the semantics of `e1` are quite different (i.e. *Requirement 2* and *Requirement 3* are irrelevant).
 Therefore, it is handled differently.
 [Special case 1](#Special%20case%201) and [special case 2](#Special%20case%202) still apply.